Play by: Anne Washburn

 Mr Burns Mask

 My main build for this show was the mask and gloves for Mr Burns.
-Our designer Sean Mclcahy wanted all the props to look as if they were made of found objects by the characters themselves.
+Our designer, Sean Mclcahy, wanted all the props to look as if they were made of found objects by the characters themselves.

 Mr Burns Gloves